 program.
 Don’t be surprised if a knob doesn’t seem to be

 Fiddle around with the knobs while you play to see if you can make

 interesting changes to the sound.

-- Get ready to add a third instrument device: on the left panel of the
+- Get ready to add a second instrument device: on the left panel of the

 Browser, choose Instruments.
 Drag the NN-XT Advanced Sampler to

 - As you did with SubTractor, use the Browser to select a patch to play.

 Choose Brass folder > Soprano Sax.sxt, double-click to load